kubeshop/monokle/docs/cluster-integration.md

   - Resource links are shown as before with corresponding popups/links/etc.
 - Selecting "Exit" in the top right restores the contents of the Resource Navigator to the currently selected folder.

-You can also exit Cluster Mode by selecting the File Explorer in the left toolbar and selecting a new folder with the "Browse" button.
+You can also exit Cluster Mode by selecting the File Explorer in the left toolbar and selecting a new folder with the "Browse" button:

 ![Cluster Browse](img/file-manager-browse-cluster-1.4.0.png)